jboss-developer/jboss-brms-quickstarts/store-brms/README.md

 Author: Rafael Benevides
 Level: Advanced
 Technologies: Drools, BRMS
-Summary: Shows how to use a KModule from a BRMS server with functions, globals and DSL
-Target Product: BRMS
+Summary: The `store-brms` quickstart shows how to use a KModule from a BRMS server with functions, globals and DSL Target Product: BRMS
 Source: <https://github.com/jboss-developer/jboss-brms-quickstarts/>